pingcap/docs/ticdc/ticdc-open-api.md

 The fields of the above output are described as follows:

--version: The current TiCDC version number.
+- version: The current TiCDC version number.
--git_hash: The Git hash value.
+- git_hash: The Git hash value.
--id: The capture ID of the node.
+- id: The capture ID of the node.
--pid: The capture process PID of the node.
+- pid: The capture process PID of the node.
--is_owner: Indicates whether the node is an owner.
+- is_owner: Indicates whether the node is an owner.

 ## Check the health status of a TiCDC cluster